London Borough of Richmond upon Thames: Arts and culture

-Richmond has two theatres.
+Richmond town has two theatres.
 The Richmond Theatre at the side of Little Green is a Victorian structure designed by Frank Matcham and restored and extended by Carl Toms in 1990.
 The theatre has a weekly schedule of plays and musicals, usually given by professional touring companies, and pre-West End shows can sometimes be seen.
 There is a Christmas and New Year pantomime tradition and many of Britain's greatest music hall and pantomime performers have appeared here.

 Close to Richmond railway station is the Orange Tree Theatre which was founded in 1971 in a room above the Orange Tree pub.
 As audience numbers increased there was pressure to find a more accommodating space and, in 1991, the company moved to current premises within a converted primary school.
-The 172-seat theatre was built specifically as a theatre in the round.
+The 172-seat theatre was built specifically as a theatre-in-the-round.
 It has acquired a national reputation for the quality of its work for staging new plays, and for discovering undeservedly forgotten old plays and neglected classics.

 Performance group Richmond Opera rehearse regularly at The Vineyard Centre.

 The Cabbage Patch pub on London Road near Twickenham railway station has, since 1983, been a regular venue for live music on Sunday nights, organised by TwickFolk.

-In 2015, Barnes, London became home to London's largest dedicated children's book event, the Barnes Children's Literature Festival, which is now the second largest in Europe.
+In 2015, Barnes became home to London's largest dedicated children's book event, the Barnes Children's Literature Festival, which is now the second largest in Europe.

 Twin towns and sister cities

-Richmond upon Thames is twinned with: